-The Teddy Bear Preschool philosophy encompasses high quality early care and education, the Incredible Years Dinosaur School (problem solving and conflict resolution for children), Creative Curriculum curricula offered to all children, Mighty Moves/Food Friends (nutrition curricula) and Pyramid Model (promotes positive social and emotional development in young children).
+The Teddy Bear Preschool philosophy encompasses high quality early care and education.
+The Little Spot of Feelings is our Social-Emotional curriculum. (problem solving and conflict resolution for children), Creative Curriculum curricula offered to all children, Mighty Moves/Food Friends (nutrition curricula) and Pyramid Model (promotes positive social and emotional development in young children).
 Teachers will adapt curriculum when appropriate for inclusion of all children.
 It is our wish to work closely with parents to meet the social, emotional, physical and cognitive needs of each child, thereby promoting the child's self awareness and self-confidence.
 We partner with families so they feel respected, supported and nurtured in their child rearing efforts.